-Attachment 2 - Plan Depicting Section of unnamed road reserve to be renamed Club Road
+Attachment 2 - Plan Depicting Section of unnamed road reserve to be renamed Club

+Road

-Landgate as part of the State lands Department Geographical Names Committee sections of public road associated with the industrial subdivision located in the northern area of the Morawa town site.
+Landgate as part of the State lands Department Geographical Names Committee Western the proposed naming of an unnamed road reserve and three sections of public road associated with the industrial subdivision located in the northern area of the Morawa town site.

-Western Australia road naming process have requested that the Shire of Morawa control and management.
+Australia road naming process have requested that the Shire of Morawa Council consider management.